iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 The requirement that text always be generated in a sequential, linear manner, as exemplified by autoregressive models, has implications for the pursuit of AGI.

-1. **Sequential Text Generation and Creativity**: The sequential nature of text generation in models like GPT-4 can sometimes limit the ability to jump into the middle of a conversation or narrative without prior context.
+1. **Sequential Text Generation and Creativity**: The sequential nature of text generation in models like GPT-4 limits the ability to jump into the middle of a conversation or narrative without prior context.
+This is because they don't "think" per se, but progressively generate a response using the parts of the response they previously created.

 2. **Autonomy and Reasoning**: Current AI models operate based on patterns learned from their training data.
 Their responses are generated based on statistical likelihoods and learned associations, not on independent thought or understanding.
 This is the reason the model always generated the same answer for the octopus about different evolutionary paths; it assumed a pattern that wasn't provided to it, due to patterns in its training data.